BDC Hamburger Icon

 1. Recruiting report

-HR reporting on the recruitment process is essential when hiring or planning to hire new employees.
+HR reporting on the recruiting process is essential when hiring or planning to hire new employees.
 Assessing the success of your recruitment strategies can expedite the process and ensure the best fit for each role.
-Key metrics for this report include the following.
+“Quite often there’s a lot of reporting around the recruiting department,” des Moulins said.
+“How many positions do we have open?
+How long does it take for us to fill a position?
+How much does it cost per hire?
+Who are my top recruiters and who are my poor-performing recruiters?
+And what are the top-performing recruiters doing differently than the poor-performing recruiters?”

-• Open positions and new hires: These metrics show the number and/or percentage of open positions you currently have, as well as how many employees joined the organization within the past year.
+• Open positions and new hires.
+These metrics show the number or percentage of open positions you currently have, as well as how many employees joined the organization within the past year.

 Did You Know?Did you know